jrehor/kcc/README.md

 * dyadic `@x index`
 * idiom `,/x raze`

-The answer is right in front of us.
+We are done, and the answer is right in front of us.
 Just to make sure, lets take a small vector and apply the recursion steps manually to make sure our assumption is correct:

 ```q